sberkun/gitlet-skeleton-improvements/README.md

 The main difference is that safeDelete can also be used to delete files in the `.gitlet` folder, so students won't have to use `file.delete()` anywhere.

+### Disallowed serialization of File objects

+One common mistake students make is to `sha1(serialize(file))`, thinking that this serializes the file contents.
+By erroring when they make that mistake, hopefully it saves them the headache of wondering why they get the same sha1 for different versions of a file.

 ### Renamed readContentsAsString to readString, and added writeString

 Now, the naming is consistent: